 AMD’s Ryzen 9 5950X is a true flagship in every sense of the word – core count, frequencies, cache, it dominates the mainstream desktop market in a lot of ways.
 But to make the most of it, you’ll want fast RAM, otherwise, you won’t be taking advantage of all it has to offer.
 Therefore, we have curated a list of the best RAM for Ryzen 9 5950X that will allow you to get better performance from this powerful CPU.

 Below we have reviewed some excellent RAM options from various brands to add a bit of versatility.
-Ideally, you will want to pair RAM with frequencies of 3600Mhz if not greater with the 5950X.
+Ideally, you will want to pair RAM with frequencies of 3600MHz if not greater with the 5950X.
 But, if you can go for 4000MHz or greater, you will see slightly better performance at diminishing returns.
 However, in terms of price to performance, 3600MHz is the sweet spot.
 You should also pay close attention to the CAS latency of the RAM.
 The lower the latency the better.
 Ideally CL16 or lower though CL18 is also good at higher frequencies.

 After taking the memory frequency and latency into account, you can then start looking for aesthetic-based features such as RGB, color, and so.
 Let’s not waste any more time, and take a look at the best RAM for Ryzen 9 5950X.